CONNELLY-DELOUVRIER INTERNATIONAL SCHOLARS PROGRAM

 Program Eligibility and Deadlines

 The Connelly-Delouvrier International Scholarship is open to students in good standing in the University Honors Program (3.33 cumulative GPA, active in Honors).
-Students typically apply in their sophomore year for study abroad in the junior year, although freshmen may also apply to study abroad in their sophomore year.
+Students typically apply in their sophomore year for study abroad in their junior year, although freshmen may also apply to study abroad in their sophomore year.

 The Connelly-Delouvrier International Scholars Program is a result of the generosity of the Connelly Foundation and honors the memory of Judith Connelly-Delouvrier who died in the 1996 TWA Flight 800 tragedy.